-Successful dieting depends on whether you can expend more calories than you consume on a daily basis.
-To ensure that your calorie balance is negative, you can exercise more, eat less, or do both.
+Successful dieting depends on whether you can expend more calories than you consume of a daily basis.
+To ensure that your calorie balance is negative, exercise more, eat less or do both.

 A 1,200-calorie-a-day meal plan can help you lose weight because it is unlikely that your body will maintain weight at this calorie level.
 The suggested daily intake for most active adults is 2,000 to 2,500 calories, so a 1,200-calorie-a-day meal plan is a significant reduction.

 Foods to Consume

 When consuming a 1,200 calorie-a-day meal plan with snacks, focus on eating foods that have a lot of volume, but are low in calories.
 Such foods include green leafy vegetables such as spinach and broccoli, fiber-rich fruits such as raspberries and pears and lean meats and seafood including tuna, tilapia and grilled chicken.
 For your snacks, emphasize non-starchy vegetables like celery, fruits such as apples, or lean proteins such as sliced turkey.